neondatabase/website/content/docs/functions/age.md

 age(timestamp, timestamp) -> interval
 ```

-This form produces an interval, by substracting the second timestamp from the first.
+This form produces an interval by subtracting the second timestamp from the first.

 - First argument: The end timestamp
 - Second argument: The start timestamp